-Helping Independent Workers Grow Their Business in Gig Economy Revolution
+Helping Independent Workers Grow Their Business in Gig Economy Revolution Creating an opportunity to connect on a personal level

 The gig economy revolution is probably in its infancy.
 Paul Krugmanin, an American economist in his article said, "The time may come when most tax lawyers are replaced by expert systems software, but human beings are still needed and well paid for such truly difficult occupations as gardening, house cleaning, and thousands of other services that will receive an ever-growing share of our expenditure as mere consumer goods become steadily cheaper."